- Lena Drake

 “Connecting…”

 Paris in the fall.
-Like dogs, we piss on the best cities in Europe.
-You flirt, not with me.
-I drink, not with you.
-We bike home, you on the pedals and me on the seat.
-I laugh, laugh, laugh, legs splayed, cheeks drying.
-We fight.
+Like dogs, we pissed on the best cities in Europe.
+You flirted, not with me.
+I drank, not with you.
+We biked home, you on the pedals and me on the seat.
+I laughed, laughed, laughed, legs splayed, cheeks drying.
+We fought.
 Probably for hours.
-I maybe admit that I’m in l*** with you.
+I maybe admitted I was, I am, in l*** with you.

 The countryside.
 Same trip, different day.
-You thought I missed my train; you’re a lovely worrier.
-I agree to museum outings because I like hearing you talk.
-Drunk in an old family home, we walk--or careen--outside.
-We sit in wet grass and climb something tall so that we can be closer to the moon.
-We dance in the dark, you are so clear to me.
+You thought I missed my train; a lovely worrier.
+I agreed to museum outings because I liked hearing you talk.
+Drunk in an old family home, we walked--or careened--outside.
+Sat in wet grass and climbed something tall so that we could feel closer to the moon.
+We danced in the dark, you are so clear to me.

 Midnight beside the Seine, empty wine bottles.
-You tell me we can’t see each other again.
-Outside the metro, T-3 minutes until I board the train, I ask if you’re sure.
+You told me you were scared of becoming a professor because you'd sleep with all your students.
+Said this was goodbye.
+Outside the metro, T-3 minutes until train arrival, I asked if you’re sure.

 Photo By: Kelly Balch